 How can my school or business become approved to allow veterans to use their GI Bill® benefits?

-To request an application, contact Everette Jackson at (202) 899-6091 or [email protected] or Jocelyn Harris at (202) 442-4012 or at [email protected].
+To request an application, contact Chasity Cook at [email protected] or Jocelyn Harris at (202) 442-4012 or at [email protected].
 The approval process also includes a site visit to the educational institution or training establishment.